IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-4.md

 Go to the [Twitter Developer Dashboard](https://developer.twitter.com/en/apps) and create an app.
 This will become your instance of the twitter bot and will give you access to the API keys.
 To do this, click on the link and follow these simple steps:

 Create a new app

 ![create-an-app](../images/CreateAnApp.png)

 Fill in the forms required fields using the following information

 Website to be used: "https://github.com/IBMDeveloperUK/cloud-hosted-twitter-bot-workshop"

-Application descrition: "An app allowing the connection of a twitter bot"
+Application description: "An app allowing the connection of a twitter bot"

 ![fill-out-form](./../images/AppDetailsForm.png)

 Scroll to the bottom and copy+paste this text into the usage box:

 "The intention of this new app is to connect a Golang Twitter bot through the Twitter API.
 This is part of a Golang workshop being run by the IBM Developer UKI team."

 ![fill-out-form](./../images/HowToBeUsed.png)

 Accept the T&Cs

 ![t&cs](./../images/T&Cs.png)

 Once created, navigate to the "Keys and token" tab

 ![app-details](./../images/AppDetails.png)

 You will see your public keys (the screenshot ones below have been blanked out) and you will need to generate your private keys by clicking on "Generate" **MAKE A NOTE OF THESE**

 ![keys-and-token](./../images/KeysAndTokens.jpg)

 ### Step 2

 Now you have created an app in Twitter, lets code the server :beers:

-1. Create a new folder called `pkg` in your root directory
+1. Create a new folder called `pkg` in your root directory of your project
 2. Inside this folder create another new folder and call it `twitter_auth`
 3. Inside your `twitter_auth` directory, create a file called `twitter_auth.go`
 4. The first thing you need to do is authenticate with twitter and connect to the app you created.
 To do this, read and add the following code to this file: